MRCIEU/metaboprep/README.md

 		+ with complete features only (no missingness)
 	* count of how many times a sample is an outlier across all feature
 		+ each feature analyzed within its own sample distribution
-		+ outliers determined as those +/- 5 SD of the mean.
+		+ outliers determined as those +/- 5 IQR of the median.
 2. Feature Summary Statistics
 	* feature missingness
 		+ all samples